OfficeDev/office-js-docs-pr/excel/resources/chartseriesformat.md

 # ChartSeriesFormat object (JavaScript API for Excel)

-_Applies to: Excel 2016, Office 2016_
+_Applies to: Excel 2016, Excel Online, Office 2016_

-encapsulates the format properties for the chart series
+Encapsulates the format properties for the chart series.

 ## Properties